 The second option is to fund employers.
 Employers will cooperate insofar as the opportunity offered to them is in line with their own organisational needs.
 This can limit the orienting power of public authorities, and at the same time generate dead weights in the sense that employers would have financed this training anyway as it corresponds to their business needs.
 The third option is to finance individual learners (through grants and vouchers).
 As for employers, engagement of individuals in offered opportunities and policy priorities will be mitigated by their own learning and career agendas.
 A deadweight effect is possible there too, though to a lesser extent as individual learners are more likely to lack the necessary financial resources and renounce learning in absence of support (EUROPEAN COMMISSION - thematic working group on financing adult learning, 2013, pp. 34-35).
 Finally, should the EU be involved in funding CVET?
 The approach is similar to that of governments' involvement.
-EU intervention is grounded insofar as the Union is entitled to orientate countries'

-CVET policies and practices.
+EU intervention is grounded insofar as the Union is entitled to orientate countries' CVET policies and practices.
 An example is the ESF's operational programme 'human resource development' (OP HRD) in Bulgaria, which illustrates such an intervention with orienting intention.
-When CVET funding is based on European programmes, then local implementation more strongly reflects European policies (European Commission, 2013, p.
-27).
+When CVET funding is based on European programmes, then local implementation more strongly reflects European policies (European Commission, 2013, p.27).

 Funding instruments vary across countries.
-In 2014, Cedefop set up an online database where funding methods in use in each Member State can be monitored107.
+In 2014, Cedefop set up an online database where funding methods in use in each Member State can be monitored .
 Cross-comparing Cedefop database with the OECD taxonomy for of financial incentives for steering education and training acquisition (OECD, 2017), some generic categories can be identified.
 Grants allow beneficiaries (learners or employers) to purchase CVET interventions directly.
 Tax incentives (such as reduction of personal or corporate income tax base or tax due) alleviate training cost for users.
 Levy grant (training funds) systems combine a levy paid by all employers in a sector or a geographic area with grants awarded to finance purchase of approved training.
-Levy grant systems allow training to be financed by all employers in the defined area or sector, not just those who train.
-Training leave allows workers to go on training during their working time.
+Levy grant systems allow training during their working time.
 Vouchers, learning accounts and saving schemes entitle individuals to access specified learning activities, possibly from a range of approved providers.
 Loans enable individuals to access learning activities and repay later on.
 Section 4.2 illustrates more extensively different examples of funding instruments with national-level cases.
 Broadly speaking, "funding approaches are more effective when social partners are actively involved in the designing and implementation process; high-quality and widely accessible guidance and information services are provided to beneficiaries; the legal environment is favourable, stable and flexible; and the administrative burden is kept as light as possible" (CEDEFOP 2015, op.cit, 103).